 Naval battles were far unlike their ground counterparts.
 Shells were fired from kilometers away, and the bombs delivered by dive bombers killed men deep in the belly of steel warships.
 These men fought such impersonal battles.

-While the forces met in the air, ground, and sea, political forces often shaped where the battlegrounds would be and on occasion influenced allegiances.
-Some of these government officials were even said to be responsible for the outbreak of WW2.
+While the military personnel conducted the battles and campaigns, political forces often shaped where and when the battlegrounds would be, and on occasion influenced allegiances.
+Some of these government officials and members of the aristocracy were even said to be responsible for the outbreak of WW2.

 List by Country